fuookami/ospf-kotlin/README.md

 :us: English | :cn: [简体中文](README_ch.md)

 ## Installation
-ospf-kotlin has been released to the Maven Central Repository.
-Therefore, if you are using Maven, you only need to add a dependency in the pom.xml file:
+ospf-kotlin has been released to the maven central repository.
+Therefore, if you are using maven, you only need to add a dependency in the pom.xml file:

 ```xml
 <dependency>